miklevin/MikeLev.in/_posts/2024-10-04-fasthtml-framework-opinions.md

 dictator for life, of Python step down.
 The time has come the walrus said to not talk of his operator, or else this article will go down one enormous rabbit hole.
 Okay, deep breath... so...

+## The Importance of Concurrency in Modern Programming Languages

 So, the foundation programming language matters, and in our case this is Python with its sufferable warts.
 Warts intrude because standards evolve and the